-Implementing the Concept Plan will take a predictable path in this area:
+Implementing the concept plan will take a predictable path in this area:

-- First, each City will work with the County to update their Urban Planning Area Agreement. - Each City will also amend its comprehensive plan to include the essential elements of the Concept Plan. - Next, the Cities ensure that the zoning and/or development code is updated to enable development in the Planning Area, and includes appropriate zoning standards - Generally, annexation is predicated on investor interest, and the expectation is that investors will finance the extension of services. - Either city may decide to invest in service extension as a way to spur development or may decide to help a group of investors develop an area, for example by providing the formation of a Local Improvement District of other funding mechanism.
+- First, each city amends its comprehensive plan to include the essential elements of the concept plan. - Next, the Cities ensure that the zoning and/or development code is updated to enable development in the Concept Plan Area, and includes appropriate zoning standards - Generally, annexation is predicated on investor interest, and the expectation is that investors will finance the extension of services. - Either city may decide to invest in service extension as a way to spur development or may decide to help a group of investors develop an area, for example by providing the formation of a Local Improvement District of other funding mechanism.